PushyGits/cms-project/README.md

-  id serial primary key not null, user_id int not null REFERENCES users(id), post text not null, created timestamp not null, last_edited timestamp not null
+  id serial primary key not null, user_id int not null REFERENCES users(id), post text not null, title varchar(255) not null, standfirst text not null, created timestamp not null, last_edited timestamp not null
 );